fabric8io/docker-maven-plugin/doc/contributing.md

 # Contributing

 Pull requests are highly appreciated and most of them get applied.
-However, you must sign-off your code so that you certify that your  contributions is is compatible with the license of this project (which is the APL 2, see [LICENSE](../LICENSE)).
+However, you must sign-off your code so that you certify that your  contributions is compatible with the license of this project (which is the [Apache Public License 2](../LICENSE)).
 The sign-off also certifies that you wrote it or otherwise have the right to pass it on as an open-source patch under the APL 2.
 The rules are simple: if you can certify the below (from